Cherreads

 He was the target.

-And he had the tactical advantage,
+And he had the high ground.

 "Ah, so it's you."

-The boy leaned his torso forward.
+The boy leaned forward slightly.

 "I entered.
 The door was open."